dsamliang/Association-Rule-Mining-SAS-Miner/README.md

 1. Create a diagram
 2. Create Data Source and Select Shoes Dataset
-3. Assign the roles to the variables
+3. Assign the roles to the variables (set Stores as ID role, set Product as Target Role)
-4. Assign
 5. Drag the table and the Association component
+6. Change export rule by ID to yes
-6. Run the association Components and view the results
+7. Run the association Components and view the results

 **Rules:**